AM-ash-OR-AM-I/algorithm-analysis/README.md

   - [Dynamic Programming](./src/dp/)

 ## AD-II
-Implementation & Some interesting stuff I found while studying for AD-II.

 ### Randomised Algorithms
 #### Quick Sort
 - The worst case of quick sort is when the pivot is the smallest or the largest element in the array.
 This can be avoided by choosing a random pivot.